bdlangton/fitbot/README.md

 ![http://i.imgur.com/2yvGuyL.jpg](http://i.imgur.com/2yvGuyL.jpg)

-## Fork of fitbot that uses a whitelist instead of a blocklist
+## Fork of fitbot that includes athletes by ID rather than using Strava clubs

 This is a fork of fitbot with one minor change.
-Instead of specifying a blocklist to prevent certain users from having their activities post, there is a whitelist to specify which users should have their activities posted.
-You must specify the Strava user IDs for every user that wants their activities posted.
+Instead of loading activities from clubs, and therefore requiring athletes to be in the club, you specify a list of athlete IDs to get activities from.

+NOTE: If you are interested in a fork that still uses the Strava clubs, but uses an athlete whitelist instead of blacklist, check out the branch `club-whitelist` on my fork.

 ## Installation